GTI Perspectives on Critical Issues (2009-2013)

 In a world at risk, those attuned to the dangers can feel a powerful temptation to sound apocalyptic alarms to awaken the somnolent.
 Arousing fear, though, without offering a compelling vision of a better path, awakens only dispiriting anguish and despair.
 This pessimism is not so much wrong as disempowering.
 The basis for hope rests on two kinds of arguments, one scientific, the other historical.
 Quantitative simulation of alternative scenarios shows that sufficient environmental capacity and adequate technical means remain to reach a flourishing planetary civilization.
 Moreover, the precondition for this Great Transition is found in the shared risks and opportunities an interdependent global system now confronts.
 In our historical moment, the world has become a single community of fate, the foundation for cultural and institutional transformation.
 Although catastrophic premonitions cannot be logically refuted, they can be defied in spirit and negated in practice: pragmatic hope is the antidote to dystopian despair.

-There is considerable uncertainty about how tightly ecology constrains planetary growth.
-Given this uncertainty, prudence dictates a conservative approach that takes limits to growth seriously.
 In an ecologically constrained world, both the global North and the global South need to consider new obligations and limits.
 A basic commitment to social justice requires that the claims of the poor, chiefly residing in the South, take precedence over the claims of the rich, chiefly residing in the North.
-The North may have to accept an actual reduction in conventional measures of standard of living to create ecological space for Southern growth.
-At any rate, the scope for further growth to contribute to well-being in affluent regions is quite limited, so the costs to the North of reducing growth may be modest—especially if a new economy is organized to provide the economic basis of a good life based on precepts other than more, more, and still more.
-While recognizing a priority for the poor imposes obligations on the North, this recognition cannot be a license for the South to replicate the wasteful disregard for ecosystem boundaries that has characterized growth in the North.
+The North may have to accept an actual reduction in conventional measures of standard of living to create ecological space for Southern growth, but the costs of this could be modest if a new economy is organized to provide the economic basis of a good life based on precepts other than more, more, and still more.
+Recognition of a priority for the poor, however, cannot be a license for the South to replicate the wasteful disregard for ecosystem boundaries that has characterized growth in the North.
 Nor ought the South to countenance the wanton disregard for the claims of the disadvantaged that has allowed large islands of Northern poverty to continue to exist in oceans of Northern wealth.

 Myriad Civil Society Organizations (CSOs) are addressing the full range of environmental and social problems, including climate change, food insecurity, droughts, resource scarcity and poverty.
 Despite many successes, these perilous problems (and more) constitute a sustainability crisis that calls into question the efficacy of current CSO strategies.
 More transformative approaches, drawing on cutting-edge theory and practice, are required for CSOs to fulfill their role of helping humanity meet contemporary challenges.
 The Great Transition scenario offers a holistic framework for changing course.